Ghazipur, Delhi

-Sh.
-Naseeb Singh ( Ex- MLA )

-Nearby Places
+Nearby places

 Hasanpur Village (800 m), Kalyanpuri (2 km), Anand Vihar (2 km), Nirman Vihar (3 km), Surajmal Vihar (4 km), Patparganj (4 km) are the nearby Villages to Ghazipur.
 Ghazipur is surrounded by Delhi Tehsil towards west, East Delhi Tehsil towards South, Central Delhi Tehsil towards west, North Delhi Tehsil towards North.

 NOIDA, Delhi, Ghaziabad, Loni are the nearby Cities to Ghazipur.

 This Place is in the border of the East Delhi District and Gautam Buddha Nagar District.
 Gautam Buddha Nagar District Bisrakh is East towards this place.
 It is near to the Uttar Pradesh State Border.

 Demographics of Ghazipur Hindi is the Local Language here.

 Transportation

 By road it is connected to Delhi Meerut Expressway.
 Anand Vihar ISBT is the nearest bus terminus which is 2 km away from Ghazipur.
 Anand Vihar Railway Station is the nearby railway station to Ghazipur.
-However Hazrat Nizamuddin Railway Station is the major railway station 9 km near Ghazipur.
+However Hazrat Nizamuddin Railway Station is the major railway station 9 km from Ghazipur.
 IP extension is the nearest metro station.